Dhaka: Cuisine

 Historically, Dhaka has been the culinary capital of Bengal for Muslim cuisine, particularly Mughlai cuisine.
 Restaurants in the city serve several types of biryani, including Kacchi Biryani (goat meat), Tehari (beef), Murag Pulao (chicken), and Ilish Pulao (ilish fish).
 Khichuri rice is a popular comfort food.
 A distinct variant of Bengali-Mughlai cuisine evolved in the city.
 Like other Mughal cities, a special tradition exists to eat nihari beef stew during breakfast.
 In Dhaka, the nihari stew can be eaten with Bengali breads.
 Chefs from Dhaka, the former Mughal provincial capital, served in the kitchens of the Nawabs of Dhaka and Murshidabad.
 They invented the Kacchi Biryani, which is a variant of biryani with mutton steaks and potatoes.
 One of the longest surviving outlets serving authentic Kacchi Biryani is Fakhruddin's.
 Kacchi Biryani is highly popular in Bangladeshi cuisine, with food critic and former MasterChef Australia judge Matt Preston praising its use of potatoes.
 Borhani is served as a drink alongside biryani.
 The Nawabi cuisine of Dhaka was notable for its patishapta dessert and the Kubali pulao.
 The korma recipe of the Nawab family was included by Madhur Jaffrey in her cookbook "Madhur Jaffrey's Ultimate Curry Bible".
 Bakarkhani breads from Dhaka were served in the courts of Mughal rulers.

 Since 1939, Haji biryani has been a leading biryani restaurant in the city.
 Dhaka also has a style of Murag Pulao (chicken biryani) which uses turmeric and malai (cream of milk) together.
 Local kebabs are widely eaten when dining out.
 The seekh kebab and chicken tikka are the most popular dishes in kebab restaurants, which are eaten with either naan or paratha.
 Liver is often eaten with breads, as a stuffing, or as a curry.
 Star Kabab is the most popular kebab chain in the city, alongside other chains and gourmet restaurants.
 Different kinds of bhurta, which refers to mashed vegetables, are widely eaten.
 Various types of Bengali fish curry are found in the city.
 Along with South Asian cuisine, a large variety of Western and Chinese cuisine is served at numerous restaurants and food courts.
 Upmarket areas include many Thai, Japanese and Korean restaurants.
 Italian food is also very popular in Dhaka, especially in upmarket areas.

-During Ramadan, Chowkbazaar becomes a busy marketplace for iftar items.
+During Ramadan, Chowkbazar becomes a busy marketplace for iftar items.
 The jilapi of Dhaka are much thicker than counterparts in India and Pakistan.
 The Shahi jilapi (king's jilapi) is one of the thickest jilapi produced.
 The phuchka and jhalmuri are popular street food.
 Dhaka hosts an array of Bengali dessert chains that sell a wide variety of sweets.
 Samosas and shingaras are also widely eaten traditional snacks.
 In recent years, the number of Bangladeshi-owned burger outlets has increased across the city.
 Notable bakeries include the Prince of Wales bakery in Old Dhaka and the Cooper's chain.